How Much Does It Cost To Amputate a Dog's Leg?

 What To Expect During Amputation Surgery Recovery

-Your dog will likely be able to come home within a week post-surgery, so long as they can walk without discomfort and barring any complications.4
+Your dog will likely be able to come home within one to two days post-surgery, as long as they can walk without discomfort and don’t experience any complications.3

-When it’s time to come home, your vet may provide some pain medication and antibiotics for your dog to ensure they feel more comfortable and that infection won’t hinder recovery.
-Dogs may have a bandage at the surgical site and might be required to wear a collar during the recovery period so they don’t bother the incision.
-Your vet may also prescribe a sling or other assistive device to help with balance and movement.3
+Your vet may provide pain medication to help your dog feel more comfortable and antibiotics to help avoid infection.
+Dogs may have a bandage at the surgical site and might be required to wear an Elizabethan collar during the recovery period so they don’t bother the incision.
+Your vet might also recommend a sling or other assistive device to help with balance and movement.3

-In the days and weeks following surgery, you should:
+In the days and weeks following surgery, it’s a good idea to:3

 • Keep them indoors for the first few days, aside from potty breaks.